Top Environmental Fate Ecotoxicology Human Health Translations

 Description

-A broad spectrum drug used to control and treat gastro-intestinal roundworms
+Used to control and treat gastro-intestinal roundworms

 Examples of species treated

-Sheep, Goats
+Sheep; Goats

 Chemical structure